Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

 There are many security vulnerabilities in the current release of Diaspora, so simply visiting these seeds may harm your computer. **Consider ANY information you post to these seeds as completely public, including your email address and password.**

-**Please do not try to hack these machines; they have been freely offered by people so that the project can move forward.
-Abusing their trust will make them go away.**
+Please do not try to hack these machines; they have been freely offered by people so that the project can move forward.
+Abusing their trust will make them go away.

-Add yours to the correct location **in alphabetical order**.
+If you wish to add your seed to the list, please edit this page adding details along the same pattern.
+Seeds are listed in alphabetical order by seed name.

 If an image is shown, the seed is *probably* online at the moment.

 * [[http://denizencity.com]]  [[http://denizencity.com/images/user/default.jpg|height=30px|]]